 The provider had implemented systems for reviewing and investigating when things went wrong.
 There were comprehensive risk assessments in relation to safety issues.
 Staff monitored and reviewed incidents.
 This helped staff to understand risks which led to effective risk management systems in the practice as well as safety improvements.
-In the previous 12 months there had been no safety incidents.
-The provider had systems to ensure incidents were investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again.
+Where there had been a safety incidents we saw these were investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again.